Want to know the best area to stay in Paris with your family?

 The eastern neighborhood is traditionally a garment manufacturing district, also known as Sentier.
 But nowadays, it is home of many start-up companies, and is jokingly referred to as Silicon Sentier.

-Although there isn’t much in the 2nd arrondissement for tourists, it is generally a safe and quiet neighborhood and there are a selection of hotels here.
+Although there isn’t much in the 2nd arrondissement for tourists, it is generally a safe and quiet neighborhood and there are a great selection of hotels here.

 3rd Arrondissement (3e) Le Marais